ameisner/lsst_decam_recipe/README.md

 https://astroarchive.noirlab.edu/api/docs/#/short/short_read

 The `/short` API provides a list of all files for a specific (telescope, instrument, night).
-To identify relevant calibrations for the u-band science exposure, we can start by doing:
+To identify relevant calibrations for the u-band DECam science exposure, we can start by doing:

 ```
 url_short = 'https://astroarchive.noirlab.edu/api/short/ct4m/decam/2013-02-12/'